mgmarlow/knavehack/content/index.md

 ### Rations

 Three rations take up one item slot.
 One ration is consumed for one day of travel.
-Rations include water skins.
+A single ration includes a complete day of food and water for a single PC.

 PCs that fail to consume food for a day gain the Hungry status.